 In this post, we show you the best way to install furring strips in your camper van so that you can later install walls and a ceiling.

 There’s an inherent conflict when deciding how thick your van furring strips should be.
 The thicker the wood, the greater the pull-out resistance there will be (good).
-But the thicker the furring strip, the more horizontal space you’ll be sacrificing in your camper (not good).
+But the thicker the furring strip, the more horizontal space you’ll sacrifice in your camper (not good).

 We suggest finding wood planks that are between 1/2″ & 2/3″ in thickness.
 And you can easily find these pieces of wood at your local lumber yard or any major hardware store chain.